microsoft/vscode-wiki/Roadmap.md

 * Help to configure key bindings, themes, common settings on first run of VS Code
 * Ability to create new and populated Workspaces from within VS Code
-* "Open in VS Code" from a git repository
+* [ ] :runner: "Open in VS Code" from a git repository

 ## Eliminate Adoption Blockers